 Sole plate – 3D SPEED PLATE

 Mercurial Vapor XI is created for speed.
 The re-engineered, ultralight 3D Speed Plate fits your foot naturally for explosive speed.
 Precision-placed studs enable quick starts and stops.
-Firm-ground (FG) studs are designed to use on short-grass and does not loose performance on a slightly wet pitches.
+Firm-ground (FG) studs are designed to use on short-grass and do not loose performance on slightly wet pitches.

 - Glued insole prevents slipping.

 - No break-in time, good to go out of the box.

 - Design for speed – fast starts and stops, direction changes.

 - Quite narrow, won’t be suitable for wide feet players.